Skip to content

 Cmd+I (macOS) or Ctrl+I (Windows/Linux) opens the agent/chat panel.
 If you have code selected when you press it, that code is automatically included as context.
 This is the entry point for multi-file operations.

-• Agent: Autonomous editing across files, can run commands, iterate on errors
+• Agent (default): Autonomous editing across files, can run commands, iterate on errors

-• Ask: Read-only, for questions and planning without modifying files
+• Ask: Read-only, for questions and exploration without modifying files

 Tip 19: Use Cmd+K in the Terminal for AI Commands